1. Purpose/Abstract

 6. Equality Analysis

-This policy sets out how the University calculates its supply chain fees and is applied to all sub-contractors as set out in the ESFA (Education Standards Funding Agency) sub-contracting rules.
+This policy sets out how the University calculates its supply chain fees and is applied to all sub-contractors as set out in the DfE (Department for Education) sub-contracting rules.